Skip to main content

 2. raster

-The raster field contains the actual raster data, either as a file path or binary content.
+The raster field contains the actual raster bytes — the full file content in memory.

 • GDAL reader → binary (raster bytes)